SebastianMartinezSWE/cs-684-team-blue/README.md

 # The Big Blue Theory

-The Big Blue Theory is a web app that displays a list of news articles using the NewsAPI.
+The Big Blue Theory is a web app that displays a list of news articles using the News API.

 ## Features